FiatDemise/monero-for-all-brochure/USD/translation-english.md

 There are several ways to get Monero (XMR).

+Trade other crypto for XMR
+	on trocador.app or stealthex.io

 Earn it.
 1) Accept Monero at your business
-2) Sell items or services on moneromarket.io or XMRBazaar.com
+2) Sell items or services on moneromarket.io or xmrbazaar.com

+Buy XMR Peer to Peer (P2P) using
+	haveno.exchange

+Buy Monero as an Executor at monezon.com

+Buy Monero with KYC at kraken.com

 Receive it.
 Create a fundraiser at kuno.anne.media

-Buy XMR Peer to Peer (P2P) using
-	localmonero.co

-Trade other crypto for XMR
-	on trocador.app or stealthex.io

-Mine it.
-Learn how at p2pool.io/#help
+Mine it with gupax.io

 Step 3: